Golden age of American animation: Hanna-Barbera's Tom and Jerry

 In 1939, William Hanna and Joseph Barbera started a partnership that lasted for more than six decades until Hanna's death in 2001.
 The duo's first cartoon together was Puss Gets the Boot (1940), featuring an unnamed mouse's attempts to outwit a house cat named Jasper.
 Though released without fanfare, the short was financially and critically successful, earning an Academy Award nomination for Best Short Subject (Cartoons) of 1940.
 On the strength of the Oscar nomination and public demand, Hanna and Barbera set themselves to producing a long-running series of cat-and-mouse cartoons, soon naming the characters Tom & Jerry.
 Puss Gets the Boot did not win the 1940 Academy Award for Best Cartoon, but another MGM cartoon, Rudolf Ising's The Milky Way (1940) did, making MGM the first studio to wrestle the Cartoon Academy Award away from Walt Disney.

 After appearing in Puss Gets the Boot, Tom and Jerry quickly became the stars of MGM cartoons.
-With Hanna-Barbera under their belts, MGM was finally able to compete with Walt Disney in the field of animated cartoons.
+With Hanna-Barbera working for them, MGM was finally able to compete with Walt Disney in the field of animated cartoons.
 The shorts were successful at the box office, many licensed products (comic books, toys, etc.) were released to the market, and the series earned twelve more Academy Award for Short Subjects (Cartoons) nominations, with seven of the Tom and Jerry shorts going on to win the Academy Award: The Yankee Doodle Mouse (1943), Mouse Trouble (1944), Quiet Please!
 (1945), The Cat Concerto (1946), The Little Orphan (1948), The Two Mouseketeers (1951), and Johann Mouse (1952).
 Tom and Jerry was eventually tied with Disney's Silly Symphonies as the most-awarded theatrical cartoon series.
-No other character-based theatrical animated series has won more awards, nor has any other series featuring the same characters.
-In addition to classical Tom and Jerry shorts, Hanna and Barbera also produced/directed six one-shot theatrical shorts besides it, including Gallopin' Gals (1940), Officer Pooch (1941), War Dogs (1943) and Good Will to Men (a remake of Peace on Earth, 1955).
+No other character-based theatrical animated series has won more awards.
+In addition to the classic Tom and Jerry shorts, Hanna and Barbera also produced/directed six one-shot theatrical shorts besides it, including Gallopin' Gals (1940), Officer Pooch (1941), War Dogs (1943) and Good Will to Men (a remake of Peace on Earth, 1955).

 Key to the successes of Tom and Jerry and other MGM cartoons was the work of Scott Bradley, who scored nearly all of the cartoons for the studio from 1934 to 1958.
 Bradley's scores made use of both classical and jazz sensibilities.
 In addition, he often used songs from the scores of MGM's feature films, the most frequent of them being "The Trolley Song" from Meet Me in St. Louis (1944) and "Sing Before Breakfast" from Broadway Melody of 1936 (1935).